Kjeff24/aws-ec2-alb-deployment/README.md

 ## Template Details

 - **AWSTemplateFormatVersion:** '2010-09-09'
-- **Description:** Deploy a web application on EC2 instances with an ALB in public subnets across two availability zones.
+- **Description:** Deploy a web application on EC2 instances with an ALB in public subnets across two availability zones in US East (N. Virginia).

 ## Parameters